ELF1sH/ELF1sH/README.md

 - JQuery
 - ReactJS
 - Redux
-- Jest, Cypress for testing
+- Jest, Cypress as testing frameworks

 :horse: I currently develop in the field of Backend.